 AI: The Somnium Files PS4 vs Nintendo Switch what to buy

 Most people I know got into games like this on handheld systems so people will obviously gravitate towards the Nintendo Switch version of AI: The Somnium Files.
-I’m quite disappointed that after multiple releases on PS Vita, the Nintendo Switch version of AI: The Somnium Files has no touchscreen support.
+I’m quite disappointed that after multiple releases on PS Vita, the Nintendo Switch version of AI: The Somnium Files doesn’t have full touchscreen support.
+You can use touch for some things, but not everything.
 If you value portability over everything, your only option is the Nintendo Switch version but just like with Zero Time Dilemma, I’d recommend the PS4 version for everyone else.
 It just feels a lot more polished overall.
 I would like the developers to add in support for using the DualShock 4 controller’s touchpad for moving the cursor.
 That helps a lot in games like this.
 While I usually enjoy games like this on a portable, I’ve stuck with PS4 for my full playthrough just like I did with Steins;Gate Elite.

 AI: The Somnium Files releases on September 17 for PlayStation 4, Nintendo Switch, and PC in North America and September 20 for Europe (and digitally in India).
 I’ll have a full review of the PS4 version closer to release.